97% Of Americans Have Toxic 'Forever Chemicals' In Their Blood, Now You Can Test Your Levels At Home

 PFAS, or perfluoroalkyl substances, are commonly known as forever chemicals because they can build up in the body over time.
 Experts say they can cause a host of health problems, including cancer, reproductive issues and developmental effects.

-Scientists have developed a new, first of its kind, at-home test that allows you to test your PFAS blood levels with just a finger prick.
+Scientists with EmpowerDX have developed a new, first of its kind, at-home test that allows you to test your PFAS blood levels with just a finger prick.

 The global laboratory company Eurofins analyzes the samples you take at home and uploads your results to a private online portal.
 Scientists at a Eurofins lab in Arvada have been studying PFAS closely.